elopio/docs/source/includes/_transactionAPI.md

 ### augur.api.TimeControlled.setTimestamp(p)

-Sets Augur's current timestamp to a Unix timestamp.
+Sets Augur's current timestamp to a new Unix timestamp.
 This function can only be called by the owner of the TimeControlled contract, and can only be called if the contract is running on a network that is not the Ethereum public main network.

 This transaction will fail if: